-Hilary Greenbaum is a New York-based creative director and designer.
-Since 2012, she has led brand creative and the internal graphic design team at the Whitney Museum of American Art.
-Most recently, she developed the campaign identity for Henry Taylor: B Side.
+Hilary Greenbaum is a New York-based creative director, designer, writer, and educator.
+From 2012–2026, she led design and brand creative at the Whitney Museum of American Art.
+Since 2019, she also directed the creative strategy and execution of the Whitney Biennial brand.

 She worked alongside Experimental Jetset to launch the Whitney’s institutional identity in 2013, overseeing the design of each application of the new system and planning the phased integration of the release museum-wide.